Losing Love: The Life Experience We All Must Learn To Master

 “Peace stems from forgiveness.
 Pain doesn’t stem from the love we’re denied, but rather from the love we deny them.”

-When you’re dealing with the experience of loss, the loss of intimate love with someone, whether that loss is sudden or gradual, surviving and coming through the experience healthy, happy, and whole means taking care of your life and maintaining the walls you’ve built.
+When you’re dealing with the experience of loss, the loss of love, or an intimate relationship with someone, whether it’s sudden or gradual, surviving and coming through the experience healthy, happy, and whole means taking care of yourself and your life first.

-It doesn’t matter if those walls are in the form of a Van down by the river, ala Chris Farley, or a mansion on a hill in Maui.
+It doesn’t matter if those walls you’re living in are in the form of a Van down by the river, ala Chris Farley, or a mansion on a hill in Maui.

 If you don’t maintain some balance in your life, pay your bills, eat well, and get enough sleep, maintain your support system of family and friends or those walls can come crashing down around you, and no one wants that.

 Yes, it’s common to want to throw it all away, but if you’re going to sell everything and travel the world, best to do it with a clear mind and a clear sense of yourself and your life.